hitbim/multiple_plugins_tutorial/README.md

 4. how to change plugin

-many things, for example html which be poped in your browser create dynamically by plugin\js\ "js file"
+many things, for example html which be poped in your browser create dynamically by ./js/ex_1.js

+it called from ex_1.html

 lets change something for example_1 plugin